amaclean2/intro-to-python/README.md

     git clone https://github.com/amaclean2/intro-to-python.git
 ```

-Now once it's cloned, you should be able to type this and execute your first function.
+Now once it's cloned, you should be able to type this and execute your first program.

 ```
     cd intro-to-python